* Translated by AI

 (From left) Lee Chung-yong, Ki Sung-yueng, and Koo Ja-cheol met in the mixed zone after the Hana Bank K League 1 2026 Round 14 match between Incheon United and Pohang Steelers, held at Incheon Football Stadium on the 12th, for a commemorative photo. /Photo=Reporter Park Jae-ho

-Pohang secured a 1-0 victory in their away match against Incheon United at Incheon Football Stadium on the 12th, thanks to a penalty kick goal by Lee Ho-jae in the 'Hana Bank K League 1 2026' Round 14.
+Pohang secured a 1-0 victory in the away match against Incheon United at Incheon Football Stadium on the 12th, thanks to a penalty kick goal by Lee Ho-jae in the 'Hana Bank K League 1 2026' Round 14.

 In the mixed zone after the match, Ki Sung-yueng expressed satisfaction with the team's upward momentum despite acknowledging the fatigue of an away game.
 He said, "It's physically tough playing away, but the players are sticking together and accumulating points.
 We will hold on until the break and finish in the top ranks."